-Tuesday PM Forecast: more 100s possible, Lee likely be powerful hurricane in Atlantic
+Tuesday PM Forecast: more 100s possible, Lee likely to be powerful hurricane in Atlantic

 Latest Weather Blog

-Tuesday PM Forecast: more 100s possible, Lee likely be powerful hurricane in Atlantic
+Tuesday PM Forecast: more 100s possible, Lee likely to be powerful hurricane in Atlantic

 We will ride through the rest of the shortened workweek with hot temperatures and minimal rain.
 A weak front will move in for the weekend.